 When the scan completes, you can start finding the files that were removed from both the selected drive and the cloud drive.
 To locate specific files, click "Filter" and choose the category.
-Or, use the search bar to directly search a file or folder using its file name/file format.
-You can also double-click the file to preview its content.
+Then, double-click the file to preview its content.

 Step 3.
 Recover desired files